Arizona Cardinals hire Steve Wilks as head coach

 I LOVE IT.â Patrick Peterson /P2 (@P2) January 22, 2018

-As for the Panthers, Carolina defensive line coach Eric Washington is expected to be promoted to defensive coordinator, a source informed of the situation told Rapoport.
+As for the Panthers, Carolina defensive line coach Eric Washington was promoted to defensive coordinator Monday.
 Panthers linebackers coach Al Holcomb will follow Wilks to Arizona, according to Garafolo.

 View all comments